 Genre: 358 pages

 Setting: mostly the desert African city of Himba, and the planet Oozma Uni

 Summary: Short version: Binti’s event-filled life after she’s accepted to an off-world school Continue reading

 This is the last Locus Award nominee for the 2019 short story category.

-Published: October, 2018 in Fireside Magazine (you can read it for free at that link)
+Published: February, 2018 at Slate (you can read it for free at the link provided)

-Setting: the capital of Wonderland, soon after the events of Blood of Wonderland
+Setting: Shkoden, soon after the events of Fifth Quarter